Atomic Blonde: Plot

 During the extrication of Spyglass, Percival secretly shoots and wounds him.
-Lorraine battles multiple KGB agents while trying to escape with Spyglass, but after a grueling fight and a car chase, their car is pushed into a river and Spyglass drowns.
+Lorraine battles multiple KGB agents while trying to escape with Spyglass, but after a grueling fight and a car chase, their car is pushed into the river and Spyglass drowns.
 Lorraine makes it to West Berlin and realizes Percival has planted a bug in her coat.

-She tells Lasalle, who calls Percival and threatens him with her knowledge of his Bremovych meeting.
-Percival goes to Lasalle's apartment and kills her, fleeing as Lorraine arrives moments later.
-Lorraine discovers Lasalle's photographs and realizes Percival has The List.
-Percival attempts to flee, but Lorraine intercepts, kills him, and takes The List.
+Lorraine tells Lasalle, who calls Percival and threatens him with her knowledge of his Bremovych meeting.
+He then goes to Lasalle's apartment and kills her, fleeing as Lorraine arrives moments later.
+She finds Lasalle's photographs and realizes Percival has the list.
+He attempts to flee, but Lorraine intercepts, kills him, and takes the list.

-Later, Lorraine is debriefed by MI6 executive Eric Gray and CIA officer Emmett Kurzfeld.
-While there, she discovers that Percival told Gray he had The List and he was "very close to Satchel".
-She presents Lasalle's photographs and doctored audio recordings, which paint Percival as Satchel.
-She denies knowing The List's whereabouts, leaving MI6 no choice but to close the case.
+It is now ten days since Gascoigne was killed.
+Lorraine is debriefed by MI6 executive Eric Gray and CIA officer Emmett Kurzfeld.
+While there, she discovers that Percival told Gray he had the list and he was "very close to Satchel".
+Lorraine presents Lasalle's photographs and doctored audio recordings, which paint Percival as Satchel.
+She denies knowing the list's whereabouts, leaving MI6 no choice but to close the case.

 Three days later in Paris, Lorraine, now speaking in Russian, meets with Bremovych, who addresses her as "Comrade Satchel".
-Bremovych, having learned from Percival there was more to Satchel than he had previously known, orders his men to kill her, but she kills them.
+He, having learned from Percival there was more to Satchel than he had previously known, orders his men to kill her, but she kills them.
 Speaking with an American accent, she explains to Bremovych she has always fed him misinformation to manipulate the KGB, then kills him.

-Later, she and Kurzfeld return to the United States with The List.
+Later, she and Kurzfeld return to the United States with the list.
 In their conversation, it is implied that Lorraine is actually a triple agent and has been working for the CIA all along.